Cyber Monday 2019: The best TV deals you can get now

 Best TV deals right now

 The Costco sale on this TV runs through Cyber Monday.
-Check out Costco's other Cyber Monday deals Read our Vizio P-Series Quantum X PX75-G1 review.
+Check out Costco's other Cyber Monday deals Read our Vizio P-Series Quantum X PX65-G1 review.

-If 75 inches is too much TV for your living room, don't worry -- the deal on the 65-inch version is even better.
-You still save a whopping $400 on one of the best TVs of the year, bringing it under $1,000.
-As we said in our review: "At that price, it's an incredible value and the best overall high-performance TV -- if you can't afford an OLED."
-Read our Vizio P-Series Quantum X PX65-G1 review.
+If you've been waiting for a good deal on this terrific TV -- we gave this exact model an Editors' Choice Award for its image quality, affordable price and best-in-class Roku TV smarts -- it's here.
+And you can get it for the same price from several places, including Walmart and Best Buy.
+Amazon has currently sold out at this price.
+Read our TCL 6-Series 2019 review.

+Another crazy deal on a huge Roku TV, this one from TCL.
+CNET's Cheapskate has the full skinny on this Cyber Monday special and we have the full review of the smaller sizes in the series.
+Bottom line: don't expect superb image quality, but this is a tremendous bargain on a massive TV.
+Read CNET's S425 series review.

 This 32-inch HD Smart LED TV from Insignia (model NS-32DF310NA19) has Amazon Fire TV capability built in, which will let you access Disney Plus, Netflix, YouTube, Prime Video, Hulu, HBO, Showtime, Starz and more.
 You can also get a free Echo Dot with the TV when you add both to your cart and use promo code FTVE19.